Jacks-Load01/nodejs-insecure-simple/README.md

 #Overview
 A deliberately simple and insecure server written in Node.js.

+#Instructions
+To run: `node server.js`

 #Exercise
-Run the server and then try to take it down.
+Try to take down the server